Why Remote Workers Are Looking at Montenegro

 Residency, Visas, and How Long You Can Stay

 EU citizens can enter Montenegro without a visa for short stays, which makes the country an unusually easy place to test before committing.
-For longer stays, residency rules apply and depend on individual circumstances.
+For longer stays, residency rules apply and depend on individual circumstances — including residency through property ownership.
 The most common practical approach for digital nomads is to spend a trial period first, then evaluate the longer residency options if the country fits your work and lifestyle.

 Climate, Lifestyle, and Why It Matters for Remote Work